Atmospheric-Dynamics-GUF/PinCFlow.jl/docs/src/examples/wkb_mountain_wave_simulation.md

 ```

-visualizes the vertical wind at the end of the above simulation (i.e. after one hour) in three cross sections of the domain and saves the generated figure to a PNG file that is included below.
+visualizes the vertical wind at the end of the above simulation (i.e. after one hour) in three cross sections of the domain and saves the generated figure to an SVG file that is included below.
 Note that `symmetric_contours` returns a cropped colormap that is centered at $w = 0 \, \mathrm{m \, s^{- 1}}$.

 ![](results/wkb_mountain_wave.svg)